WayPointVenturesOrg/onboard-docs/_posts/02-projects/01-typical-ml-project-information.md

 Prior to Compliance testing, the MLS moves the module files to GitHub.

 Most of the development process happens in Word, so authors and reviewers can take advantage of Word’s excellent commenting and tracking features.
-Just before prepublishing tests, the MLS uses Typora to convert the module Word files to markdown.
+Just before pre-publishing tests, the MLS uses Typora to convert the module Word files to markdown.

 The MLS opens the markdown files in VSC and performs a global review and conducts remediation, including fixing bulleted lists and checking for correct syntax including headings, tables, images, and links.
 The MLS then uploads the markdown files to GitHub.